PoliticalGraveyard.com

 Darcie Lang Johnston (born c.1967) — of Montpelier, Washington County, Vt.
 Born about 1967.
 Republican.
 Political consultant; delegate to Republican National Convention from Vermont, 2004.
 Female.
 Still living as of 2004.

 Julius Klein (1901-1984) — also known as "Dutch" — of Chicago, Cook County, Ill.
 Born in Chicago, Cook County, Ill., September 5, 1901.
 Republican.
-Served in the U.S. Army during World War I; newspaper reporter; candidate for U.S. Representative from Illinois at-large, 1932; general in the U.S. Army during World War II; public relations business; lobbyist; delegate to Republican National Convention from Illinois, 1952, 1960; candidate in primary for U.S. Senator from Illinois, 1954.
+Served in the U.S. Army during World War I; newspaper reporter; candidate for U.S. Representative from Illinois at-large, 1932; general in the U.S. Army during World War II; public relations business; lobbyist; delegate to Republican National Convention from Illinois, 1952, 1960; candidate for U.S. Senator from Illinois, 1954.
 Jewish.
 Member, Jewish War Veterans.
 Died, in the Great Lakes Naval Hospital, Great Lakes, Lake County, Ill., April 6, 1984 (age 82 years, 214 days).
 Burial location unknown.

-Relatives: Married to Helene von Holstein (died 1976).
+Relatives: Married to Helene von Holstein.

 Cheryl Carpenter Klimek (born c.1963) — Born about 1963.
 Republican.
 Public relations business; political consultant; delegate to Republican National Convention from Florida, 2004.
 Female.
 Still living as of 2004.